AhmedAlyElGhannam/Crosstool-NG_RPi4/README.md

 This is a Raspberry Pi 4 cross toolchain built using Crosstool-NG.
 This README file shall contain all the steps I took in order to generate it and run the object file successfully on my Pi.

 Notes:
   1. This toolchain was built on 1/9/2023.
 Some steps may differ/be omitted altogether.
-Please, bare in mind that Crosstool-NG is a piece of software that gets updated constantly and your steps may vary.
+Please, bare in mind that Crosstool-NG is a piece of software that gets updated constantly and your steps may vary depending on when you decide to build/use Crosstool-NG.
   2. This toolchain was built on an Ubuntu 22.04 system on my trusty ten-year-old PC with the following specs: i7 4790k @4.4GHz
         16GB DDR3 RAM @2400MHz